datnguyendv/monitoring_tools/tutorial-docs/MULTI_CLUSTER_THANOS.md

 ## Overview

-This guide walks you through installing monitoring tools for a multi-cluster environment using Prometheus, Grafana, and Thanos, with an example setup across two clusters: `Obserbility` and `Database`.
+This guide walks you through installing monitoring tools for a multi-cluster environment using Prometheus, Grafana, and Thanos, with an example setup across two clusters: `Observer` and `Dev`.

 ---